-Also, you'll need to ask yourself if you should you rent space in a business park, industrial park, or retail location—because different types of commercial real estate properties all have pros and cons.
+You'll need to ask yourself if you should rent space in a business park, industrial park, or retail location—because they each have their own pros and cons.

 6 Components of a Feasibility Study

-- Description of the Business.
-This describes the product or services to be offered.
+- Description of the Business: Describes the product or services you plan to offer.

-- Market Feasibility.
-This includes a description of the industry, the current market, anticipated future market potential, competition, sales projections, and potential buyers.
+- Market Feasibility: Describes the industry, the current market, anticipated future market potential, competition, sales projections, and potential buyers.

-- Technical Feasibility.
-This details how you will deliver your product or service, including issues of materials, labor, transportation, where your business will be located, and the technology needed.
+- Technical Feasibility: Details how you will deliver your product or service, including issues of materials, labor, transportation, where your business will be located, and the technology needed.

-- Financial Feasibility.
-You need to project how much startup capital you'll need and examine potential sources of capital and returns on investment.
+- Financial Feasibility: Projects how much startup capital you'll need and examines potential sources of capital and returns on investment.

-- Organizational Feasibility.
-This examines the legal and corporate structure of the business.
+- Organizational Feasibility: Examines the legal and corporate structure of the business.
 You can also include professional background information about the founders of the business and what skills they can contribute to the business.

-- Conclusions.
-You should discuss how you envision the business succeeding.
+- Conclusions: Discusses how you envision the business succeeding.
 You need to be honest in your assessment because investors won't look at your conclusions and take that as proof.
-They should also look at the data and question your conclusions if they appear unrealistic.
+They will look at the data and question your conclusions if they appear unrealistic.

 Feasibility studies contain comprehensive, detailed information about your business structure, products, services, and the market.
 They also examine the logistics of how you will deliver a product or service and the resources you need to make the business run efficiently.